Jamal-Jillo/Farmer-s-Market-App/README.md

 The scope of this project is to create a web application where farmers can create a profile, list their products, and market information.
 Consumers can search for products, view market information, and place orders.

-### The project will include the following features:
+### The project will include the following features

 1. User registration and login
 2. Product listing and management